-In the upper drawing of the cochlea, the Cells of Claudius are located on the far right side.
-In this drawing that shows the various eponymous structures of the cochlea, they are located on the left.
-The Cells of Claudius are cuboidal supporting cells within the Organ of Corti in the Cochlea.
-These cells extend from Hensen’s cells to the spiral prominence epithelium, forming the Outer Sulcus.
-They are in direct contact with the endolymph of the scala media.
-These cells are sealed via tight junctions that prevent flow of endolymph between them.
-Boettcher cells are located directly under the cells of Claudius in the lower turn of the cochlea.
+The upper diagram of the cochlea depicts the Cells of Claudius on the far right side, while in the lower diagram showcasing various eponymous cochlear structures, they are located on the left.
+These cuboidal supporting cells are part of the Organ of Corti within the Cochlea, extending from Hensen’s cells to the spiral prominence epithelium, forming the Outer Sulcus.
+They come into direct contact with the endolymph of the scala media and are sealed through tight junctions that prevent endolymph from flowing between them.
+Boettcher cells are situated directly below the cells of Claudius in the lower cochlear turn.

 Limited information is available about Friedrich Matthias Claudius.
 He was born in Lubeck, Germany, in 1822, around the same time as Corti’s birth in Italy.
 He grew up in the historic part of Lubeck, close to the Trave River, which was connected to the Elbe River by the Elbe Lubeck Canal.
 Lubeck is located on the Baltic coast, not far from Hamburg.

 While Friedrich was related to the famous 18th-century German poet Matthias Claudius (1740-1815), no surviving images of him exist.
 What we do know is that Friedrich earned his doctorate in Zoology from the University of Göttingen in 1844.
 In 1849, he was appointed to the Zoological Museum of Kiel University and later became a professor and director of the anatomical institute at the University of Marburg.
 Beyond these details, not much else is known about the individual who first described the Cells of Claudius.

 Join us next week for a closer look at another Cochlear Explorer—Hensen’s Cells.